CANADA STOCKS-Futures point to a lower start

 ANALYST RESEARCH HIGHLIGHTS

-Aecon Group : Raymond James cuts target price to C$18 from C$21; rating "outperform"
+Bank of Nova Scotia : RBC cuts rating to "sector perform" from "outperform"; target price to C$71 from C$77

-Pembina Pipeline Corp : NBF raises target to C$56 from C$55; rating "outperform"
+Calfrac Well Services Ltd : RBC cuts target price to C$20 from C$24; rating "outperform"

-Rona Inc : CIBC raises target to C$12 from C$11; rating sector "underperformer"
+Newalta Corp : RBC raises target price to C$24 from C$23; rating outperform

 FOR CANADIAN MARKETS NEWS, CLICK ON CODES: